4 Signs that Your Business Process is Too Complicated

-Your business grows and evolves in one direction, while your business processes sometimes go their own way.
+Your business evolves in one direction, while your business processes sometimes go their own way.
 One result of this mismatch can be overly complicated business processes that aren’t meeting your current needs.

 Today we’re looking at signs your business processes have become too complex, convoluted, or otherwise complicated.
 Let’s start with a quick definition of terms—process.

 A process is any set of actions that takes an input and generates something else as an output.

 In a business scenario, this definition applies to be everything from inventory tracking and invoicing, to customer service and hiring new employees.
 All of these situations take an input (a shipment of parts, an email from a customer with a problem) and generate a different output (an inventory of supplies on hand; a resolved ticket and a happy customer; a new hire).
 So what are some signs you can look out for that indicate an overly complicated or broken business process?